fcipaq/picohero_pplib/README.md

 ## Core features:

 - screen: 16 bit and 8 bit (must choose at compile time) buffers, full and half resolution panel fitter (nearest neighbor and experimental linear filter)
-- fast blitter (using the RP2040 interpolator) with zooming/rotation
+- fast blitter (using the RP2040's "interpolator") with zooming/rotation
-- fast tilemap routines to build platformer, racing games, RPGs etc. (also using the RP2040 interpolator)
+- fast tilemap routines to build platformer, racing games, RPGs etc. (also using the RP2040's "interpolator")
 - sound library for sound output (8 bit PCM up to 22000 Hz) with four channels for mixing
 - font library with the ability to import true type fonts (FontEditor written by H. Reddmann)